Noun + Preposition Collocations in English (With Examples & Practice)

 • The charity is trying to raise awareness of the problem.

-• There’s been recorded a fall in the inflation rate.
+• There has been a fall in the inflation rate.

-• Everyone could notice a change in his behaviour.
+• Everyone noticed a change in his behaviour.

-• There’s been a significant rise in the water level after the flood.
+• There was a significant rise in the water level after the flood.

 • Peter had great difficulty in learning Japanese grammar.